sam-foundation/computerization-sponsorship/README.md

 Zhou’s sponsorship for Computerization.

-Everything specified in the repository's documents will only have legal effect if the president of Computerization and Sam both add their signature to the `Signature` section of this `README` via a GPG signed commit.
+Everything specified in the repository's documents will only have legal effect if the president of Computerization and Sam both add their GitHub usernames to the `SIGNATURE` file via a GPG signed commit.

 ## Introduction